learn-co-students/js-rails-as-api-pokemon-teams-project-online-web-sp-000/README.md

-Although we have not explicitly gone over some of the CRUD actions involved in adding and deleting relationships in this section of content, refer back to what you learned about CRUD actions in Rails and use your new understanding of rendering JSON to try and solve these challenges.
+Although we have not explicitly gone over some of the CRUD actions involved in adding and deleting relationships in this section of content, refer back to what you learned about CRUD actions in Rails and use your new understanding of rendering JSON to tr y and solve these challenges.

 ## Goals